10 Mistakes Everyone Makes When Buying Bread

 The best bread is fresh bread—but not bread that’s been kept fresh through preservatives.
 If you can, avoid bread with long ingredient lists and only buy bread with ingredients you can pronounce.

 Find out how to tie a bread bag—without a bread clip.

 Not looking for hidden salt

-Both our bodies and bread require salt—but sometimes brands add more to enhance flavour or act as a preservative.
+Both our bodies and bread require a bit of salt—but sometimes brands add more to enhance flavour or act as a preservative.
 To monitor your sodium intake, look for bread with less than 150mg of sodium per serving, and make other low-sodium food swaps where you can.

 Only looking in the bread aisle